Town Services Affected by COVID-19

 - Place the emergency proclamation on auto-renew every five days unless it is updated or rescinded.

-On March 26, the town issued a proclamation consenting to the application of a stay-at-home order for residents within its jurisdiction.
-See the the Stay at Home Order page on this website for more information.
+On March 26, the town issued a proclamation consenting to the application of a declaration by Orange County within its jurisdiction.
+See the the Statewide COVID-19 Restrictions page on this website for more information.